 All students are encouraged to meet with the Kroc Placement Director at all stages of their progress through the degree.
 The Placement Director guides students in planning and achieving maximum job prospects for the peace studies side of their academic profile.
 The Director alerts students to relevant job openings; assists applicants in presenting their CV and cover letters in the most appropriate ways; and arranges practice interviews and job talks for students invited to campus or Skype interviews.
+Students are STRONGLY ADVISED to send samples of job-specific cover letters to the placement director for feedback before applying for jobs.

-4. Specific degree programs
+4. Specific Degree Programs